 Introduction and purpose of this statement

-This statement is made by Winton Group Limited (“WGL”) and other relevant group companies (together, “Winton”) and is published pursuant to the Modern Slavery Act 2015 (the “Act”).
+This statement is made by Winton Group Limited (“WGL”) and other relevant group companies (together, “Winton”) and is published pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”).

 Winton is a research-led investment management company that uses statistical and mathematical inference in financial markets.
 The Winton group parent company, WGL, is a limited liability company incorporated in England and Wales.
 Winton Capital Management Limited (“WCM”) performs investment management functions.
 WCM is a limited liability company incorporated in England and Wales and is wholly-owned by WGL.
 WCM is authorised and regulated in the United Kingdom by the Financial Conduct Authority.

 This statement outlines the steps that Winton has taken to detect and prevent modern slavery during the financial year ended 31 December 2020 and the following period prior to publication of this statement.
 This statement will be reviewed and, where required, updated annually.
 This statement applies to relevant entities in the Winton group.

 It is Winton’s policy not to tolerate modern slavery, servitude, forced labour or human trafficking as contemplated by the Act (“Modern Slavery”) within its business activities, employment arrangements or supply chains.

 Due to the nature of its business, Winton has a limited supply chain.
 Accordingly, the risk of Modern Slavery in Winton’s business is relatively low when compared to businesses which produce or sell physical goods.